MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-analytics-overview.md

 To learn more about financial reports, go to [Prepare Financial Reports with Financial Data and Account Categories](bi-how-work-account-schedule.md).

-## <a name="finance-reporting-across-business-units-or-legal-entities-related-to-sales"></a>Finance reporting across business units or legal entities related to sales
+## Finance reporting across business units or legal entities related to sales

 Some organisations use [!INCLUDE [prod_short](includes/prod_short.md)] in multiple business units or legal entities.
 Others use [!INCLUDE [prod_short](includes/prod_short.md)] in subsidiaries that report to parent organisations. [!INCLUDE [prod_short](includes/prod_short.md)] gives accountants tools that help them transfer general ledger entries from two or more companies (subsidiaries) into a consolidated company.
 Specifically for sales management, you might want to consolidate general ledger entries for your sales accounts to be able to track sales KPIs across business units or legal entities.

 To learn more, go to [Company consolidation](finance-consolidated-company-reporting.md).

-## <a name="ad-hoc-analysis-of-sales-data"></a>Ad-hoc analysis of sales data
+## Ad-hoc analysis of sales data

 Sometimes, you just need to check whether the numbers add up correctly, or quickly confirm a figure.
 The following features are great for ad-hoc analyses: